-Applying for a New License (Teen Drivers) in Tennessee
+Apply for a License (Under 18) in Tennessee

 If you're new to Tennessee, you can transfer your out-of-state learner's permit or license as long as you meet the following requirements:

-- Be at least 15 years old to transfer a permit.
+- 15 years old to transfer a permit.

-- Be at least 16 years old to transfer a driver's license.
+- 16 years old to transfer a driver's license.

 - Have held your learner's permit for 180 days (needed to apply for a TN driver's license).